matraxone/Emergency-Manager-Project/server_manager/README.md

 A powerful Node.js backend for emergency management with AI integration, built with Express.js, Sequelize ORM, and MySQL database.

+> ⚠️ **Important:** This backend server requires proper configuration with a `.env` file containing your AI API key and database credentials before running.
+The frontend application depends on this server being running and properly configured.
+See the installation section for complete setup details.

 ### 🚀 Features

 - **RESTful API** for emergency call management